- J.D., Harvard Law School

-Professor Boni-Saenz's scholarship focuses on legal issues in aging as well as doctrinal and institutional questions in inheritance law.
+Professor Boni-Saenz's scholarship focuses on legal issues in aging, disability, and sexuality as well as doctrinal and institutional questions in inheritance law.
 His scholarly work is interdisciplinary in nature and draws on insights from several areas, including medicine, philosophy, and social policy.
 He has taught courses in Property, Trusts and Estates, Elder Law, Health Law, and Latinx and the Law.

 Distributive Justice and Donative Intent, 65 UCLA Law Review 324 (2018).

 Reprinted in Nussbaum and Law (2015) and U.S. Durable Powers of Attorney & Guardianship (2016) (in Chinese).